goldjee/NuttyB-Raptors/README.md

 ## 🎮 Quick Start for Players

 ### Getting the Mod
-Use the [Collective NuttyB Configurator](https://configurator.nuttyb.org) to generate your custom configuration with the tweaks you want.
+Use the [Community NuttyB Configurator](https://configurator.nuttyb.org) to generate your custom configuration with the tweaks you want.

 ## 🛠️ Development